MinghuiChen43/awesome-deep-phenomena/README.md

 - Fantastic Generalization Measures and Where to Find Them. [[paper]](https://arxiv.org/abs/1912.02178)
   - Yiding Jiang, Behnam Neyshabur, Hossein Mobahi, Dilip Krishnan, Samy Bengio. *ICLR 2020*
   - Digest: We present the first large scale study of generalization bounds and measures in deep networks.
 We train over two thousand CIFAR-10 networks with systematic changes in important hyper-parameters.
 We attempt to uncover potential causal relationships between each measure and generalization, by using rank correlation coefficient and its modified forms.
+- A Signal Propagation Perspective for Pruning Neural Networks at Initialization. [[paper]](https://arxiv.org/abs/1906.06307) [[code]](https://github.com/namhoonlee/spp-public)
+  - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*
+  - Digest: In this work, by noting connection sensitivity as a form of gradient, we formally characterize initialization conditions to ensure reliable connection sensitivity measurements, which in turn yields effective pruning results.
+Moreover, we analyze the signal propagation properties of the resulting pruned networks and introduce a simple, data-free method to improve their trainability.
 - Are All Layers Created Equal? [[paper]](https://arxiv.org/abs/1902.01996)
   - Chiyuan Zhang, Samy Bengio, Yoram Singer. *ICML 2019 Workshop*
   - Digest: We show that the layers can be categorized as either "ambient" or "critical".
 Resetting the ambient layers to their initial values has no negative consequence, and in many cases they barely change throughout training.
 On the contrary, resetting the critical layers completely destroys the predictor and the performance drops to chance.